williarin/wordpress-anonymizer/README.md

 ## Introduction

-This repository may be used as a third-party library or as a standalone Docker application.
+This repository can be used as a third party library or as a standalone Docker application.

 The main use case is to anonymize a database filled with user and customer data before committing it to a VCS repository.
 It will anonymize both WordPress base data and WooCommerce data.